DataDog/documentation/content/en/account_management/billing/usage_details.md

 * Max custom metrics per hour
 * The metric's contribution percentage to the overall custom metrics usage

-If you are looking for more details on your metrics, you can access the [Metric Summary](https://docs.datadoghq.com/metrics/summary/#overview).
-This can be viewed by hovering over the row of the metric you are interested in and clicking on the meter icon that shows up on the right-hand side.

 This data can be downloaded as a CSV file.

+If you are looking for more details on your metrics, you can directly navigate to [Metrics Summary][5] from the Usage page.
+This can be accessed by hovering over the row of the metric you are interested in and clicking on the meter icon that shows up on the right-hand side.

 {{< img src="account_management/billing/usage-metrics-04.png" alt="Custom Metrics" >}}

 ## Logs usage by index

 In the Log Management tab, this table displays your hourly, daily, monthly, and annual indexed log usage by index name and retention period.
-It also shows the breakdown between live logs and [rehydrated logs](https://docs.datadoghq.com/logs/archives/rehydrating/?tab=awss3#overview).
+It also shows the breakdown between live logs and [rehydrated logs][6].
 The following information is provided:

 * Index name
 * Retention period in days